stupns/FastStupnsAPI2/md/1_1_ALEMBIC_UPGRADE_README.md

 alembic revision --autogenerate -m "auto-vote"
 ```

-## Add new fields in models and ugrade
+## Add new fields in models and upgrade

 In models add field :